 Amazon Fresh, the business born out of Amazon’s hiring of 4 former Webvan executives, which merged with Prime Now in 2018.

-In addition to the costs of inventory, which can fluctuate significantly across the year, online grocers have to maintain expensive investments in storage and distribution facilities, which brings costs up significantly.
+Storage costs: Online grocers have to maintain expensive investments in storage and distribution facilities, which brings costs up significantly.
 Perishable foodstuffs must be frozen or refrigerated, meaning that storage facilities are often climate-controlled, which can further increase costs.

-Distribution is the other major cost challenge online grocers face.
-Owning and maintaining a fleet of delivery vehicles can be costly, as can operating regional distribution centers.
+Distribution: Owning and maintaining a fleet of delivery vehicles can be costly, as can operating regional distribution centers.
 As with storage facilities, delivery vehicles must be climate-controlled to preserve freshness of the products.
 Managing brick-and-mortar grocery stores, by comparison, is relatively inexpensive.

 Amazon, however, is uniquely positioned to face these challenges, by virtue of its extensive shipping and logistics networks and its Whole Foods stores — which can act as both shops for in-person shoppers and distribution centers for online grocery shoppers.

 One of the other major challenges online grocery retailers must overcome is a consumer preference for in-store shopping.
 It’s hard to compete with the convenience of online ordering and delivery, yet many consumers still prefer shopping in-store due to the ability to pick their own produce.